TOMMY THOMPSON PARK BIRD CHECKLIST

-During migration periods significant numbers of shorebirds may stop at the park and can be seen foraging in the exposed mudflats and shallow waters of Cell One, the Embayments and the Shorebird Wetland.
+During migration periods, significant numbers of shorebirds may stop at the park and can be seen foraging in the exposed mudflats and shallow waters of Cell One, the Embayments and the Shorebird Wetland.

 Triangle Pond, one of the first habitat creation projects at the park, is also popular spot for waterfowl, wading birds and songbirds.
-You might even see a beaver or a muskrat.
+You might even see a beaver or a muskrat!

 When is best time to watch bird migrations?

 Bird watching during spring and fall migration is an exciting time.
 Bird enthusiasts have the opportunity to see species that are not normally present in the GTA for extended periods of time.
-Most are just passing through and use TTP as a place to rest and forage to build up their energy reserves for the remains of their journey.
+Most are just passing through and use TTP as a place to rest and forage to build up their energy reserves for the balance of their journey.

 Do you offer guided tours?

-Watershed on Wheels (WOW) delivers a number of programs like the Aquatic Plants Program (APP) at TTP.
-The APP gives students hands-on experience growing and caring for aquatic plants before they plant them at a local wetland – at TTP this is usually the Cell One Wetland Creation project.
+Watershed on Wheels (WOW) delivers a number of programs at TTP, such as the Aquatic Plants Program (APP).
+The APP gives students hands-on experience growing and caring for aquatic plants before planting them at a local wetland; at Tommy Thompson Park, the site is usually the Cell One Wetland Creation project.
 The APP meets curriculum links for several grades.

 Do I need authorization for photography and filming?

-Yes.
-All commercial photography and filming at TTP must be authorized by TRCA.
-Please contact Andrea Chreston at 416-661-6600 ext.
-5362 or email@example.com
+Photography for personal use does not require a permit.
+However, all commercial photography and filming at Tommy Thompson Park must be authorized by TRCA.
+Please contact Andrea Chreston: 416-661-6600 ext.
+5362 | firstname.lastname@example.org